Naxus28/mongodb-tutorial/README.md

 use <dbName> // use db
 show collections // shows all collections in the db db.collectionName.find() // shows collection content

+# database is created on the fly when we switch to a new database and insert into a collection
+# i.e.

+use fruits
+db.redFruits.insertOne({ name: "Strawberry" }) #"db" refers to "fruits"

+#fruits is now created

 ```

 ## Common Methods [https://docs.mongodb.com/manual/reference/mongo-shell/](https://docs.mongodb.com/manual/reference/mongo-shell/)